LATTLE: LLM Attention Transplant for Transfer Learning of Tabular Data Across Disparate Domains: Abstract

 \section{Abstract}

-Transfer learning of tabular data is non-trivial due to heterogeneity in the feature space across disparate domains.
-The limited success of traditional deep learning in tabular knowledge transfer can be advanced by leveraging large language models (LLMs).
-However, the efficacy of LLMs often stagnates for mixed data types structured in tables due to the limitations of text prompts and in-context learning.
-We propose a lightweight transfer learning framework that fine-tunes an LLM using source tabular data and transplants the LLM's selective $key$ and $value$ projection weights into a gated feature tokenized transformer (gFTT) built for tabular data.
-The gFTT model with cross-domain attention is fine-tuned using target tabular data for transfer learning, eliminating the need for shared features, LLM prompt engineering, and large-scale pretrained models.
-Our experiments using ten pairs of source-target data sets and 12 baselines demonstrate the superiority of the proposed LLM-attention transplant for transfer learning (LATTLE) method over traditional ML models, state-of-the-art deep tabular architectures, and transfer learning models trained on thousands to billions of tabular samples.
-The proposed attention transfer demonstrates an effective solution to learning relationships between data tables using an LLM in a low-resource learning environment.
+Transfer learning on tabular data is challenging due to disparate feature spaces across domains, in contrast to the homogeneous structures of image and text.
+Large language models (LLMs) offer a knowledge base to improve the limited effectiveness of cross-domain transfer learning for tabular data.
+However, LLM performance often stagnates due to subjective text prompts and the computational limitations of in-context learning.
+We present a novel language-to-tabular context-learning method that uses attention-specific transformer weights, enabling seamless transfer learning across disparate tabular data sets.
+The LLM attention transplant mechanism facilitates a domain-agnostic transfer learning, eliminating the need for shared features between tables, LLM prompt engineering, and large-scale pretrained models.
+Our experiments using ten pairs of disjoint source-target data sets and 12 baseline methods demonstrate the superiority of the proposed LLM-attention transplant for transfer learning (LATTLE) method over traditional ML models, state-of-the-art deep tabular architectures, and models trained on thousands to billions of tabular samples.
+The proposed cross-domain attention transfer demonstrates an effective solution for adapting LLMs to learning non-text tabular data in a low-resource environment.
 The source code of the proposed method is shared in \footnote{\href{https://anonymous.4open.science/r/LATTLE---LLM-Tabular-Transfer-Learning-667E} {https://anonymous.4open.science/r/LATTLE---LLM-Tabular-Transfer-\allowbreak Learning-667E}}

 \keywords{Tabular Data, Transfer Learning, Large Language Models, Cross-attention, Cross-domain.}